FamilySearch: FamilySearch

 In 2011, the FamilySearch website received a major redesign.
 The previous site had allowed users to only search one database at a time, but the new version allowed sitewide searches of multiple databases.
 It also included the addition of more databases as well as some digitized and indexed microfilms.

 On 16 November 2012, it was announced that the new Family Tree database would be available to all users of New FamilySearch, and that the New FamilySearch database would eventually be phased out.
-On 5 March 2013, it was announced that Family Tree would now be available to everyone, whether or not they were members of the LDS Church.
+On 5 March 2013, it was announced that Family Tree would now be available to everyone, whether or not they were members of the Church.

-On 16 April 2013 FamilySearch completely revamped the site design generally, with new features and a changed color scheme.
+On 16 April 2013, FamilySearch completely revamped the site design generally, with new features and a changed color scheme.
 Some of the new features include an interactive fan chart and some printing capabilities, as well as the ability to add photos to Family Tree.